InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Experiments

-\paragraph{Qualitative results} The qualitative results are illustrated in \cref{fig:qualitative_result}.
-For the comparison with GO-Surf, our reconstruction results after 20K iterations---which took 11 to 15 minutes---is shown.
-The training time was less than that of GO-Surf (19-23 minutes) but \fastsurf produced more fine details and fewer erroneous surfaces across the scenes.
+The qualitative results are illustrated in \cref{fig:qualitative_result}.
+For the comparison with GO-Surf, our reconstruction results after 20K iterations is shown.
+As depicted in \cref{fig:qualitative_result}, \infusionsurf exhibits finer details and fewer erroneous surfaces throughout the scenes, even with a shorter training time.

 After 75K iterations, our reconstruction qualities showed better results than Neural RGB-D, recovering the structures Neural RGB-D missed in some cases.
 Compared to Neural RGB-D, our training speed was 7.3 to 8.7 times faster.